 Summary

 Folium abstracts projection math so developers can focus on data visualization, but it requires strict adherence to its input contract.
 Always normalize to EPSG:4326 before calling Folium constructors, handle EPSG:3857 conversions upstream in your ETL layer, and validate coordinate order at every ingestion point.
+There is no crs constructor argument in Folium — the library always renders through Leaflet’s EPSG:3857 pipeline.
 This approach guarantees pixel-perfect alignment across tile grids, vector overlays, and interactive markers.